brennan-basinger-qntm/First-Login-Capture/README.md

 Write-Host "Capture complete: $Zip"
 '@

-# ----------------- END SCRIPT ---------------------

-# 5) In the same powershell window, run the following command to save the script variable we created to a .ps1 file
+5) Save the script to a .ps1 file
 $script | Set-Content -Path C:\QTM-FirstLoginCapture\FirstLoginCapture.ps1 -Encoding UTF8

-# 6) Verify the file exists:
+6) Verify the file exists
 Get-Item C:\QTM-FirstLoginCapture\FirstLoginCapture.ps1

+Script Content

+For convenience, the full script is included in the block above (Step 4).
+If you prefer, save it directly as FirstLoginCapture.ps1 using your editor of choice.

-# 7) Run the three phases
+Run the Three Phases

+“Repro” = reproduce the issue on purpose.
+Here, that means: first logon → open Teams and new Outlook (don’t open Edge yet) → if you see a WebView2 prompt/error, that’s the failure we want to capture.

-# Phase A - Baseline (before opeining anything)
+Phase A — Baseline (before opening anything) cd C:\QTM-FirstLoginCapture
-cd C:\QTM-FirstLoginCapture
 .\FirstLoginCapture.ps1 -Phase Baseline

-# Phase B — Reproduce the issue, then capture
+Phase B — Reproduce the issue, then capture

-# Manually open Teams, then new Outlook (do not open Edge yet).
+Manually open Teams, then new Outlook (do not open Edge yet).

-# If you see a WebView2 prompt or app failure → take a screenshot.
+If you see a WebView2 prompt or app failure → take a screenshot.

-# Capture:
+Capture:

 .\FirstLoginCapture.ps1 -Phase PostRepro

-# Phase C — Trigger Edge updater, then capture:
-Start-Process "C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" "edge://settings/help"
+Phase C — Trigger Edge updater, then capture Start-Process "C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" "edge://settings/help"  # Forces Edge/WebView2 update check
 Start-Sleep -Seconds 60
 .\FirstLoginCapture.ps1 -Phase AfterEdgeUpdate

-# 8) Grab the output
+Output & What to Send

-# All three ZIPs will be in:
+All ZIPs are saved to:

 C:\QTM-FirstLoginCapture\

-#They’ll look like:
+Files you’ll see:

 QTM_FirstLogin_YYYYMMDD_HHMMSS_Baseline.zip

 QTM_FirstLogin_YYYYMMDD_HHMMSS_PostRepro.zip

 QTM_FirstLogin_YYYYMMDD_HHMMSS_AfterEdgeUpdate.zip

+Send these three ZIPs (plus your screenshot) to the endpoint engineer with this note:

+“Three-phase capture attached: Baseline, PostRepro (right after the Teams/Outlook popup), and AfterEdgeUpdate (after opening Edge → About to trigger updates).
+Bundles include WebView2/Edge versions, Edge Update services/tasks, IME & EdgeUpdate logs, MDM/Autopilot event logs, Teams/Outlook logs, and Autopilot artifacts.
+Please compare WebView2 pv under HKLM\SOFTWARE\Microsoft\EdgeUpdate\Clients\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5} / WOW6432Node across phases.”

+Tips & Notes

+Don’t open Edge until after Phase B — we want to observe the broken state first.

+If Teams auto-starts, you can still run Phase A quickly right after the desktop appears.

+If your tenant uses a proxy, SYSTEM may not reach update endpoints during ESP—these captures help prove it.

+Troubleshooting

+Execution policy errors: Re-run Set-ExecutionPolicy -Scope Process Bypass -Force in the same window.

+Edge path differs: Confirm Edge at
+C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe.
+If not present, install/repair Edge and re-run Phase C.

+IME/EdgeUpdate logs missing: That’s fine; the script leaves a _missing.txt marker so engineering knows.

+Access denied copying logs: Make sure you’re running PowerShell as Administrator.

+No WebView2 folder found in Baseline but present in AfterEdgeUpdate: that’s often the key insight—Edge Update delivered the runtime only after user logon.